yeojz/otplib/README.md

 import {Authenticator} from 'otplib/authenticator';
 ```

-Do note that if you're using `require`, you may need to do `var otplib = require('otplib').default`.
+Do note that if you're using `require`, you will need to do `var otplib = require('otplib').default` as the sources are compiled with [babel](https://github.com/babel/babel)

 ### In browser

-Compiled versions of the library will be available site.
+Compiled versions of the library are also available .

-You can just add to your head
+You'll need to add the following scripts to your code:

 ```html